-However, moderating how much tension a task needs can be really useful, as extra tension may lead to stiffness in movement (and the pelvic floor) and we want the pelvic floor muscles to be able to respond (with speed) to what you need it to do.
+However, moderating how much tension a task needs can be really useful.
+Extra tension may lead to stiffness in movement (and the pelvic floor) and extra intra-abdominal pressure.
+We want the pelvic floor muscles to be able to respond (with speed) to what you need it to do.

 Strategy 3 for getting stronger - Progressive Overload